With a customer experience strategy, you can be sure that your customers are leaving happy and wanting more. Here’s what you’ll find in this article.

 But remember, it’s also important to start collecting data on your competitors.
 Obviously, it’s a little bit harder to do this.
 After all, it’s not easy to survey your competitors’ customers the same way you can survey your own.

 Luckily, there is an easier way.
-Keep an eye out on your competitors’ online reviews.
+Keep an eye out for your competitors’ online reviews.
 Remember, reviews are authentic feedback from customers.
-By looking at your competitors’ reviews you should be able to understand their customer experience.
+By looking at your competitors’ reviews for competitive analysis and benchmarking, you should be able to understand their customer experience.

 If one of your competitors has a higher overall star rating than you, keep an eye out and see the areas where customers are praising them.
 If a competitor is consistently getting praised because of “short wait times”, it might be a good idea to explore options to cut down on your own wait time.